MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 as QUIC-over-UDP or TLS-over-TCP).

-ALPNs are identified by their registered "Identification Sequence" (alpn-id), which is a sequence of 1-255 octets.
+ALPNs are identified by their registered "Identification Sequence" (`alpn-id`), which is a sequence of 1-255 octets.

-    alpn-id = 1*255(OCTET)
+    alpn-id = 1*255OCTET

-The presentation value of "alpn" is a comma-separated list of one or more `alpn-id`s.
-Any commas present in the protocol-id are escaped by a backslash:
+The presentation `value` of "alpn" is a comma-separated list of one or more `alpn-id`s, each represented as a character-string:

-    escaped-octet = %x00-2b / "\," / %x2d-5b / "\\" / %x5D-FF
-    escaped-id = 1*(escaped-octet)
-    alpn-value = escaped-id *("," escaped-id)
+    alpn-value = char-string *("," char-string)

+To decode an `alpn-value`, the parser MUST split the `value` at each "," character, and then apply the character-string decoding algorithm to each segment.
+(See {{decoding}} for the definition of `char-string`.)
+Accordingly, literal commas cannot be used in these `char-string`s, and MUST be represented by their decimal escape sequence ("\044") instead.
+Thus, a valid `pair` for the "alpn" key could look like

+    alpn="example1,\"weird\\044 why?\",example2"

+This would be decoded as three `alpn-id`s: "example1", "weird, why?", and "example2".

+At the time of writing, all registered ALPN IDs can appear verbatim, without any escaping.

-The wire format value for "alpn" consists of at least one ALPN identifier (`alpn-id`) prefixed by its length as a single octet, and these length-value pairs are concatenated to form the SvcParamValue.
+The wire format value for "alpn" consists of at least one ALPN identifier (`alpn-id`) prefixed by its length as a single octet.
+These length-value pairs are concatenated to form the SvcParamValue.
 These pairs MUST exactly fill the SvcParamValue; otherwise, the SvcParamValue is malformed.